-Cases were categorized as religiously centred if they were ones "in which religion was centrally involved in the conflict or generating disagreement between the patient/family and clinicians" --in which "religion shaped the beliefs of the family and influenced them to take specific positions in the conflict regarding LST" [MS p.
-2].
-Non-religiously centred cases were those where "religion was not the primary reason for the conflict but was present in other ways in the conflict" [MS p.
-2].
+Cases were categorized as religiously centred if they were ones "in which religion was centrally involved in the conflict or generating disagreement between the patient/family and clinicians" --in which "religion shaped the beliefs of the family and influenced them to take specific positions in the conflict regarding LST" [p.
+354].
+Non-religiously centred cases were those where "religion was not the primary reason for the conflict but was present in other ways in the conflict" [p.
+354].

 The authors have written to our Network the following note summarizing their core findings and offering background information: